borisbu/RaspAPWifiScanner/README.md

 Wildcards ('`*`') and regular expressions are supported by `sudoers` but [care should be taken when using them](https://www.sudo.ws/posts/2022/03/sudo-1.9.10-using-regular-expressions-in-the-sudoers-file/).

-### Manifest
-The [manifest.json](https://github.com/RaspAP/SamplePlugin/blob/master/manifest.json) file may be used to specify basic metadata about your plugin such as its name, version, description, author and so on.
-If your plugin has external dependencies, configuration files, needs special permissions or requires a non-priviledged user, these may also be defined in their respective fields.
-This `manifest.json` is required if you'd like to have your plugin included in RaspAP's official [plugins repo](https://github.com/RaspAP/plugins).
-Your plugin will then be available via RaspAP's one-click `PluginInstaller` and plugin management UI.

 ## Multiple instances
 The `PluginManager` is a managerial class responsible for locating, instantiating and coordinating plugins.
 Through the use of namespaces and object data persistence in `SamplePlugin`, any number of user plugins may be installed to `/plugins` and run concurrently.